hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 Consistency is a tricky topic.
 In a way we can think of _referential integrity_ as a consistent property of a database but is it?
 You define a primary key and a foreign key and specify a logical relationship between entities based on this -- but really you're defining an interface and specifying a contract with an invariant that must be implemented.
 ETS does not have referential integrity, check constraints or schema validation, it stores/retrieves data agnostic of the kind or shape and enforces a serializable/linearizable api for concurrent reads and writes to every function API.

-## Garbage Collection for Mortals

-So far we've explored reading and writing data to the `Table` and `OrderedTable` but what happens when we delete data or concurrently try to access a deleted item?

 Deleting data can be thought about as two related but distinct operations _reclaiming_ and _destroying_.
 What happens when a program needs memory?
 If it's _statically known_ it's usually a well understood [let the compiler handle it problem](https://en.wikipedia.org/wiki/Stack-based_memory_allocation), fit it in the final binary or give clever hints about what to do when the process is loaded by the operating system.
 Asking for memory and freeing it can get complex, if a group of smart people can spend **alot of time** to get it right once and automagically solve it that would be nice indeed.
 This is the allure of automatic garbage collection.

  What happens when this model breaks down?

 A brief mention of rust mentioned using `Rc/Arc` implementations of [automatic reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in javascript, python and go this operation is seemingly opaque.
 The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go snippets and explore the problems of lifetimes, alignment & fragmentation in rust.

-⚠️⚠️ warning `unsafe` rust ahead! ⚠️⚠️

 #### Lifetimes, Fragmentation & Alignment